Skip to content

 Parameter Type Default Description

-provider Symbol :ollama Embedding provider (:ollama, :openai)
+provider Symbol :ollama Embedding provider (:ollama, :openai, :gemini, :azure, :bedrock, :deepseek)

 dimensions Integer, nil Auto-detected Expected embedding dimensions